databrickslabs/ucx/docs/migration-progress.md

 Use the migration progress through the [migration progress dashboard](../README.md#dashboards).

+### Failures

+A [key historical attribute](#historical) in migration progress are the failures that show the incompatibility issues with Unity Catalog.
+By resolving the failures for an object, UCX flags that object to be Unity Compatible.
+Thus, for Hive data objects, this means that the objects are migrated to Unity Catalog.

 ## Tracking

 UCX [workflows](../README.md#workflows) track the migration process and populate [migration progress tables](#persistence).